taraponglab/enQRASAR/README.md

 ## Description

 This is a simple command-line tool to load and use a pre-trained EnRAQSAR model on your local computer.
 With this tool, you can make skin irritation predictions directly from the terminal without the need for a GUI or web interface.
-This software is based on the paper: **Ensemble Read-Across Quantitative Structure-Activity Relationship Algorithm for Predicting Skin Irritation Toxicity (Submitted in Chem Res Tox)**
+This software is based on the paper: **Ensemble Read-Across Quantitative Structure-Activity Relationship Algorithm for Predicting Skin Cytotoxicity**

 ## Prerequisites